dhis2/dhis2-docs/src/sysadmin/reference/dhis.conf.md

 #Configure the number of helper threads used by dhis2 for jdbc operations. (default: 3)
 connection.pool.num.helper.threads=3

+# Database connection pool type, supported types are 'c3p0' (default), 'hikari', 'unpooled'
+db.pool.type = c3p0

 # ----------------------------------------------------------------------
 # Server [Mandatory]
 # ----------------------------------------------------------------------

 # Base URL to the DHIS 2 instance
+# The server.base.url setting refers to the URL at which the system is accessed by end users over the network.
 server.base.url = https://play.dhis2.org/dev

 # Enable secure settings if system is deployed on HTTPS, can be 'off', 'on'
 server.https = off
+# It is strongly recommended to enable the `server.https` setting and deploying DHIS 2 with an encrypted HTTPS protocol.
+This setting will enable e.g. secure cookies.
+HTTPS deployment is required when this setting is enabled

 # ----------------------------------------------------------------------
 # System [Optional]
 # ----------------------------------------------------------------------

+# System identifier
+system.id = hmis1.country.org

 # System mode for database read operations only, can be 'off', 'on'
 system.read_only_mode = off